DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "For you it should be all for today.
 I'll attend to Jeanne-sama, so you can go ahead to rest up."

-As Farin was going after Jeanne, she whispered to his ear when passing by him.
+As Farin was going after Jeanne, she whispered to him when passing by him.

 "This place has a trustworthy commander.
 He is different from the Dante."

 "Could it be you know him?"

 "For about a year.
-I just served here during my training."
+I just served here during my soldier's training."

 She said with a profound smile.